-• Assesses effectiveness of participant’s risk mitigation plan related to the receipt of PDS and suggests modifications to the plan, as needed.

 • Reports critical incidents as a mandatory reporter.

 • Participates in the Remediation, Training and Termination process with Services My Way Program Coordinator, waiver case manager, VF/EA FMS Division, and other entities, as appropriate.

-As detailed above, the VF/EA FMS-Support Broker entity performance is assessed prior to implementation through a readiness review conducted by DHCF.
-Following implementation of services, DHCF conducts an annual VF/EA FMS-Support Broker Entity Quality Assessment and Performance Review.
-All quality assessments and performance reviews of the VF/EA FMS-Support Broker entity include the I&A supports described above.
-DHCF also conducts participant/representative employer satisfaction surveys within 60 days of enrollment in the Services My Way program and annually thereafter.
-The surveys address satisfaction with the I&A services furnished by support brokers as described above.
+As noted above, DHCF conducts an annual VF/EA FMS-Support Broker Entity Quality Assessment and Performance Review.
+All quality assessments and performance reviews of the VF/EA FMS-Support Broker entity include the I&A services described above.
+DHCF also conducts participant/representative employer satisfaction surveys within sixty (60) days of enrollment in the Services My Way program and annually thereafter.
+The surveys address satisfaction with the I&A services described above.

 Appendix E: Participant Direction of Services E-1: Overview (10 of 13)